What is gastrointestinal bleeding?

 Causes for Upper Gastrointestinal (GI) Bleeding

-- Peptic ulcer disease: Peptic ulcers are localized erosions of the mucosal lining of the digestive tract.
+- Peptic ulcer disease: Peptic ulcers are localized erosion of the mucosal lining of the digestive tract.
 Ulcers usually occur in the stomach or duodenum.
 Breakdown of the mucosal lining results in damage to blood vessels, causing abdominal bleeding.

 - Gastritis: General inflammation of the stomach lining, which can result in bleeding in the stomach.
 Gastritis results from an inability of the gastric lining to protect itself from the acid it produces.
 Causes of gastritis include